SysBioChalmers/GEMsforTrophicLevels/README.md

-Amino acid and nucleotide metabolism shape the selection of trophic levels in animals
+### Amino acid and nucleotide metabolism shape the dietary energy efficiency of vertebrates